Key Takeaways

 Mars detail is extremely seeing-dependent.
 Observe when Mars is:

-• Highest in the sky (typically 8-10 PM in January-March)
+• Highest in the sky — lowest atmospheric turbulence

-• During moments of steady seeing (wait for calm moments between atmospheric turbulence)
+• During moments of steady seeing — wait for the calm spells between the turbulence

-Avoid: Observing Mars when it's low on the horizon.
+Avoid: Observing Mars low on the horizon.
 You'll see nothing but a shimmering orange blob.

 Mars rewards high magnification, but only when seeing permits: